 Wait Times and Crowds

 For example, look at the crowds that came pouring in for Frozen Ever After back in 2016 and have carried steadily ever since.
-The Frozen franchise has a bigger following than Ratatouille, but I personally think Ratatouille ride is a better attraction than Frozen Ever After and will draw significant crowds.
+The Frozen franchise has a bigger following than Ratatouille, but I personally think the Ratatouille ride is a better attraction than Frozen Ever After and should draw significant crowds.

 Another factor is that with the opening of this ride is a whole expansion to the France pavilion which includes a Crepes restaurant and shopping.
 This will also help drive crowds as they will want to see these upgrades in person.